Blake-Madden/Wisteria-Dataviz/ImportingData.md

 Importing Data
 =============================

+A `Wisteria::Data::Dataset` object is available for importing data, as well as connecting the data to various graph types.
+When you import data, you can select which columns to use and specify which ones are which.
+For example, you would specify which column would be the Y data, another the X data, another a grouping column, etc. Then you would pass the dataset to a graph's `SetData()` method and it will use the columns that it expects.

-Before diving into the details below, here’s a summary of the column types and how *Wisteria* handles them during import.
+Below is a summary of the column types and how *Wisteria* handles them during import.

 | Column Type | Import Function | Missing Data Handling | Notes |
 |--------------|-----------------|------------------------|--------|